 1/2 teaspoon salt

-Whisk flours and salt together in a mixing bowl.
+Whisk yogurt, egg, melted butter, agave nectar and vanilla together in a mixing bowl.